ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 - Data: Loaded the iris dataset via the sklearn load dataset api.
 - Preprocessing: Normalized the dataset (often a good thing to normalize) and converted each label into one-hot encoded vectors.
-- Built 3 layer neural network using the datapoints as parameters.
+- Built a 3 layer neural network using the datapoints as parameters.

+## Future Work

+A 1-Nearest Neighbor implementation was discussed here.
+This can be extended to k- nearest neighbors.
+How will you go about it?

 ## Conclusion

 In this article, We showed how a k-nearest neighbor classifier can be transformed into a neural network using the datapoints as parameters.
 This is also a non-parametric model and the weights of the model increases as the number of training points increases.
 Finally, neural network is a universal function approximator and can therefore be an exercise to represent other models in terms of a basic neural network model.

+--
+## Reference

+1. Yan Qiu Chen, R. I. Damper and M. S. Nixon, "On neural-network implementations of k-nearest neighbor pattern classifiers," in IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications, vol. 44, no. 7, pp. 622-629, July 1997, doi: 10.1109/81.596943.
+1. O. J. Murphy, "Nearest neighbor pattern classification perceptrons," in Proceedings of the IEEE, vol. 78, no. 10, pp. 1595-1598, Oct.
+1990, doi: 10.1109/5.58344.